Lunacy (album): Overview

 With only the singles "Gravity" and "Tonight" released, Luna Sea decided to do something unprecedented in the Japanese music industry and held the Premiere of Lunacy 2000 concert.
 At the Nippon Budokan on May 23, 2000, the band only performed songs from the two singles and the upcoming album.

 They then embarked on a sold out two part tour, Brand New Chaos, which included three international shows; two in Hong Kong and one in Taipei.
 However, on November 8, 2000, two days before the first Hong Kong show, Luna Sea held a press conference in the city and announced they would be "dropping the curtain" after two farewell shows at the Tokyo Dome on December 26 and 27.

 Two of Lunacys songs, "Sweetest Coma Again" and "Kiss", feature hip hop disc jockey DJ Krush whom Inoran and Sugizo previously worked with on their solo careers.

 The album was remastered and re-released on December 5, 2007, it came with a DVD of the promotional videos for "Gravity", "Tonight" and "Love Song".
 This version reached number 225 on the Oricon chart.

 Lunacy and the band's other seven major label studio albums, up to Luv, were released on vinyl record for the first time on May 29, 2019.

+Reception

+Music writer Takuya Ito wrote that Lunacy shows Luna Sea's spirit, rooted in ambition and change, and their drive to reach new places remain unchanged even at the end of their career.
+He found the album to better show each band member's individual tastes, with "Sweetest Coma Again" and "Kiss" being mixture rock by featuring DJ Krush, "A Vision" starting with an industrial intro before turning into thunderous heavy rock, and "Feel" which gracefully moves back and forth between heaviness and beauty.